M710 describes the preparation, sortation, and documentation requirements for Parcel Post mailings.

 [10-30-03] Sacking requirements for DSCF rates are as follows:

 a.
 Only 5-digit scheme and 5-digit sacks are permitted.

 b.
 Each 5-digit scheme and 5-digit sack must contain a minimum of seven pieces.
 Machinable and nonmachinable pieces may be combined in the same sack to meet this requirement.
 One overflow sack per 5-digit ZIP Code is permitted (no piece minimum).

 c.
 5-digit scheme sack labeling: Line 1, use L606, Column B; for Line 2, PSVC PARCELS 5D SCH.

 d.
-5-digit sack labeling: Line 1, use city, state, and 5-digit ZIP Code destination of pieces, preceded for military mail by the correct prefixes under M031; for Line 2, PSVC PARCELS 5D.
+5-digit sack labeling: Line 1, use city, state, and 5-digit ZIP Code on mail (see M031 for overseas military mail); for Line 2, PSVC PARCELS 5D.

 e.
 3-digit nonmachinable sack labeling: Line 1, use L002, Column A; for Line 2, PSVC IRREG 3D.